deis/deis/docs/installing_deis/aws.rst

 Customize cloudformation.json
 -----------------------------

+The configuration files and templates for AWS are located in the directory ``contrib/ec2/`` in the Deis repository.

-Any of the parameter defaults defined in deis.template.json can be overridden by setting the value in `cloudformation.json`_.
+Any of the parameter defaults defined in ``deis.template.json`` can be overridden by setting the value in `cloudformation.json`_.
 For example, to configure all of the options to non-default values:

 .. code-block:: console